...

 7. Fixed Wireless Internet

-Speeds can range from 10 Mbps to 1 Gbps, depending on the provider and signal quality.
+Speeds can range from 10 Mbps to 1 Gbps, which depends on the provider and signal quality.
 However, fixed wireless can be affected by weather conditions and obstructions between the tower and the receiver.

 • Rural areas with limited wired broadband options